How to Keep Mice, Rats and Other Rodents out of Your Car Engine

 - Leave the hood up.
 Rodents are looking for a dark place to nest.
-This idea may help discourage nesting, but may not be practical in all situations.
+This idea may help discourage nesting, but may not be the ultimate solution.

 - Hide your dog food, cat food, and birdseed.
 Dog food is the gold standard of rat society.
 Rats will stuff pounds and pounds of it into the air cleaner, glove compartment, or other empty spaces in your car.

 - Remove or seal off rat hiding places near the car.
 Cut down nearby shrubbery and vines where they can hide.
-If you have a garage, block rat-sized entrances to the building, or spray them with substances or solutions that rats hate (see below).
+If you have a garage, block rat-sized entrances to the building, or spray openings with substances that rats hate (see below).

 - Use electronic deterrent devices.
-Rodents can hear ultrasound, and it annoys them, at least for a while.
+Rodents can hear ultrasounds that we cannot, and it annoys them.
 Some learn to ignore it.
-Strobe lights like Mouse Blocker or Rid-a-Rat may work for longer periods, as they disrupt the darkness that rats prefer.
+Those with strobe lights like Mouse Blocker or Rid-a-Rat may work for longer periods, as they disrupt the darkness that rats prefer.

 - Make your engine and its entrances smell bad, at least to rats.
 Motorists have had success with peppermint oil, powdered fox urine, used cat litter, cat hair, dog hair, Pine-Sol, Irish Spring soap, red pepper, and laundry dryer sheets.
 The people who make "Rataway" tell you to spray it on all the wires in the engine.

 - Do not let the car sit unused.
-Drive it once in a while, see if rats have been doing mechanical or electrical work.
+Drive it once in a while to discourage rats from doing mechanical or electrical work.

 - Finally: use traps to remove the rats who get through.
 The old-fashioned snap traps still work.
 Glue traps work too but may torture the rat.
-Humane cage traps may work, but relocating the varmits can be a problem.
-Toxic baits do kill rats eventually, but are likely to also poison predators, including domestic animals.
+Humane cage traps may work, but relocating the varmints can be a temporary fix..
+Toxic baits do kill rats eventually, but are likely to also poison predators, including domestic animals and pets.

 Rodents Can Move in Quickly

-Rural people know that a seldom used old car may be taken over by rodents, but they can also get excited about brand new cars.
+Rural people know that a seldom used old car may be taken over by rodents, but the critters can also get excited about brand new cars.
 In less than 24 hours they can destroy much of the wiring.